ballerina-platform/ballerina-lang/docs/language-server/CompilerPluginCompletions.md

 Step 2: Implement the CompletionProvider

-You can write a completion provider extending the `AbstractCompletionProvider` class as follows:
+You can write a completion provider implementing the `CompletionProvider` interface as follows:

 ```java
 /**